The Fontus Guide to Radon & Uranium in Maine’s Well Water

 When Uranium breaks down, it produces radon, a colorless, odorless, tasteless, and radioactive gas that can cause cancer.
 It occurs in soil and rock and can also dissolve into water.
 Therefore, areas with granite, granitic sand, and gravel formations tend to have high radon levels in groundwater.
 If you live in such an area, that water can easily get into your well.

 Radon in water can increase the chances of you or your family members developing cancer.
-The Maine Bureau of Health recommends that radon in drinking water be no more than 4,000 pCi/L. Studies have shown that nearly one in five Maine wells have radon concentrations this high or higher.
+The Maine Bureau of Health recommends that radon in drinking water be no more than 4,000 pCi/L. Unfortunately, studies have shown that nearly one in five Maine wells has high or higher radon concentrations.

 The bottom line is that if your water comes from a private well, you should test the water for radon and uranium.